-There is a range of options to manage your pain including drug treatments or other therapies, including physiotherapy.
+You can manage your pain using drug treatments or other therapies, such as physiotherapy.
 Sometimes a combination of drugs or other treatments works best.
 Not all pain requires treatment, it depends on how much effect it is having on your life.

 Managing pain may include learning coping strategies or making changes to everyday life so that pain has less impact on you.
 It is important to manage your pain as well as possible or you may lose sleep or become understandably irritable, angry or depressed.

 In addition, other things that are happening in your life can make the pain feel better or worse so it is important to manage stress, get support and be as positive as possible about managing your pain.
 Like many MS symptoms, heat sensitivity or, sometimes, cold sensitivity can make pain worse.
 So can fatigue, lack of sleep, feeling isolated or depressed.

 How can I manage pain myself?

 There is plenty you can try to see if it helps.
 Everyone is different so you may need to try a range of different options before you find what works best for you.
 You may need to do several at once for the best effect.
 Some people prefer these approaches to drug treatments as there is less worry about side effects.

 - Exercise Lack of activity and exercise, due to pain or other symptoms, can cause a gradual loss of strength and fitness.
 This is called deconditioning and can make your pain worse.
 Although it may not sound appealing, regular exercise can reverse deconditioning and help ease your pain.
 Exercise doesn’t have to be vigorous and could be gentle stretching exercises, t’ai chi, yoga or tailor made exercises suggested by your physiotherapist.
 It could be walking, aquatic exercise, going to a class or the gym.
 Many options can be done at home or as part of everyday life.
 The most important thing is to find something that you enjoy and which helps, rather than aggravates, your pain.